Tiberriver256/mcp-server-systems-thinking/PRD.md

 ## 1  Objective

-Deliver a **Systems‑Thinking MCP server** that lets an AI agent submit a full systems‑thinking representation (single JSON document) over HTTP.
-The server validates structure, persists the latest version atomically, and returns validation gaps so the agent can iterate until the document is complete.
+Deliver a **Systems‑Thinking MCP server** that lets an AI agent submit a partial or complete systems‑thinking representation over HTTP.
+The server validates the structure of the submitted portion, merges it with any existing data, and returns feedback (validation gaps, inconsistencies) to guide the agent toward a complete and coherent model.

 ## 2  Background & Motivation